-More than 800 school children from Pinner Park Primary School planted hedgerows, a micro-forest, fruit trees and a wild flower meadow, with the aim of improving and raising awareness of biodiversity for the next generation, and in partnership with biodiversity experts Ground Control.
+More than 800 school children from Pinner Park Primary School planted hedgerows, a micro-forest, fruit trees, and a wildflower meadow, with the aim of improving and raising awareness of biodiversity for the next generation.

-The project is part of a wider biodiversity plan at Pinner Park Primary School and saw every pupil involved in planting either planting 150m of native hedgerow, a micro-forest, fruit trees and a section of wildflower meadow.
+The project is part of a wider biodiversity plan at Pinner Park Primary School.
+Every pupil was involved in planting either 150m of native hedgerow, a micro-forest, fruit trees, or a section of wildflower meadow.

-All the trees and plants that were planted reflect the local soil at the school and are designed to bring biodiversity net gain to the area.
-Among these are 22 native species of trees and shrubs suited to the heavy clay soil in the area, including Alder, Hazel, Hawthorn, Hornbeam, Oak, Poplar and Willow.
+The 1,400 trees and plants were chosen to reflect the local soil conditions at the school and are designed to bring biodiversity net gain to the area.
+Among these are 22 native species of trees and shrubs suited to the heavy clay soil in the area, including Alder, Hazel, Hawthorn, Hornbeam, Oak, Poplar, and Willow.
 The wildflower meadow is a native mix designed to attract pollinating insects.

 Nick Waldron, Headteacher at Pinner Park Primary School said:

-Brian Smith, Group Business Development Director, Ground Control said:
+Brian Smith, Group Business Development Director at Ground Control said: